pixarninja/world_forge/README.md

 ### void makeTransition(...)

 Parameters: *String ID*.
-This method calls the refreshCharacter(ID) method on the controller's entity.
+This method calls the refreshEntity(ID) method on the controller's entity.

 ### void printController()